-Former worker at state hospital accused of sex with patient
+Nebraska state hospital worker accused of sex with patient

 LINCOLN, Neb.
-(AP) - A woman has been accused of having a sexual relationship with a patient while working as a security supervisor at the state psychiatric hospital in Lincoln.
+(AP) - A woman has been accused of having a sexual relationship with a patient while working as a security supervisor at a Nebraska psychiatric hospital.

 Lancaster County Court records say 36-year-old Chalice Closen is charged with felony sexual abuse of a protected person.
 County jail records say Closen remained in custody Thursday.
-The court records don’t list the name of an attorney who could comment for her.
+The court records don’t list the name of an attorney for her.

 Authorities say Closen came under suspicion when a patient saw Closen kiss another patient in her office at the Lincoln Regional Center.
 The man kissed later told a Nebraska State Patrol investigator how the relationship with Closen began with flirting after he was committed to the hospital in February 2018.